-Execute a secure file download by using scp of any file that you know that exists on the student user account in 192.168.1.254, you will have to use the correct syntax by specifying the remote file and the the local resulting file name; please, skim the scp manual page if necessary.
+Execute a secure file download by using scp of any file that you know that exists on the student account in paloalto.unileon.es at TCP port 60005 or within Lab B6 192.168.1.89.
+You will have to use the correct syntax by specifying the remote file and the the local resulting file name; please, skim the scp manual page if necessary (\$ man scp).